 - They spend excessive time at your home and with you and your family.
 This includes a sibling, relatives, family friends, neighbors, colleagues, cousins, a coach or teacher who have taken a special interest in one particular child.

 - They will work very hard to arrange for alone with your child – they are not doing you a favor or helping out of the goodness of their heart.
 Alone time is a seized opportunity.

-WHAT DOES A PREDATOR LOOK FOR
+WHAT DOES A CHILD MOLESTER LOOK FOR?

 - Vulnerability.
 A child that may be in need of extra attention, affection or who may be more of a loner and in need of friendship or guidance.
 This child may lack confidence or seem shy.

 - Opportunities.
 Watch your surroundings and gatherings.
 Normal adults with chit chat with children for a few minutes and then turn their attention to adult conversations but if a grown-up prefers to spend time with the kids playing – this is a red flag.

 SIGNS OF A CHILD PREDATOR: HOW TO IDENTIFY GROOMING BEHAVIOR